top of page

 All dogs must perform each exercise with a satisfactory grade.
 Each dog will get one retry per exercise if needed to try to redeem themselves.

 Retired Racing Greyhounds are not required to sit, dogs with physical limitations are allowed to test.
+Modification will be made depending upon the limitation.
 All dogs must have passed the AKC Canine Good Citizens test and the Dogs With A Purpose pre-test.
 It is up to the evaluators to make the decision if a dog is a good candidate to become a Therapy Dog.

 Collar and Leash Rules: